Asian markets rally, extending gains on Wall Street | The China Post

 Investors will be focusing more on corporate earnings in coming weeks, as the next big wave of company results kicks into gear in mid-April.

-CURRENCIES: The dollar rose to 111.05 Japanese yen from 110.85 yen on Friday.
-The euro strengthened to .1234 from .1219.
-The British pound slipped to .3034 from .3039 after lawmakers on Friday rejected for the third time Prime Minister Theresa May’s plan to leave the European Union.
+CURRENCIES: The dollar rose to 111.13 Japanese yen from 110.85 yen on Friday.
+The euro strengthened to .1236 from .1219.
+The British pound advanced to .3074 from .3039 after lawmakers on Friday rejected for the third time Prime Minister Theresa May’s plan to leave the European Union.
 Britain now has until April 12 to tell the EU what it plans to do next.
 It must cancel Brexit, seek a longer delay or crash out of the bloc.